hanspr/mi-ide/README.md

 This version is a highly customized and modified versión with many of the features that I always wanted in a ssh terminal editor and that are some how missing in all the editors I tried (or some has all of them, but there learning curve has always been to steep for me).

 Many of those features were already provided by micro editor :+1:.
-But some others were still missing :star:, and there inclusion are personal and not necessarily everyone would agree.
-This are some of this features:
+But some others were still missing :star:, and there inclusion are personal and not necessarily useful to everyone.
+This are some of these features:

 * Low learning curve :+1:
 * Great syntax highlighting and easily customizable :+1: